 You Can Leave the Fire Without Smelling of Smoke

 Toxic workplaces can burn your energy, test your values, and shake your confidence — but they do not have to define you.
 You can leave the fire without taking its residue with you.
-You can walk away with your dignity intact, your principles stronger, and your peace reclaimed.
+It’s wise to walk away with your dignity intact, your principles stronger, and your peace reclaimed.

 Staying true to yourself in a distorted environment is not easy.
 But every time you choose integrity over impulse, grace over gossip, and strength over submission, you grow.
 You become the kind of professional and person others quietly admire.